Your Free Alcohol Detox at Home Guide

 About 6-8 hours after the last drink, alcohol withdrawal symptoms will ensue.
 The detox process, where the body rids itself of the toxins due to alcohol, lasts about one week, with the worst of the symptoms appearing on days 2 and 3.
 The most common alcohol withdrawal symptoms include:

 o Nausea and vomiting

 o Foggy thinking

 o Elevated body temperature

 While going through detox is highly unpleasant, the value of an at-home medical detox lies in the medications that can mitigate many of these symptoms, as well as the peace of mind that you are being carefully monitored.

-Kinkaid Private Care offers private medical detox in the comfort of your own home.
+Kinkaid Private Nursing Care offers private medical detox in the comfort of your own home.
 The trained detox nurse and care team will provide the needed medications to assist with the detox process, and can arrange for additional holistic therapies to give added relief of withdrawal symptoms.
-For more information contact Kinkaid Private Care today at (888) 388-6373.
+For more information contact Kinkaid Private Nursing Care today at (888) 388-6373.